 Dump the clingfilm/Saran wrap in exchange for these reusable sandwich bags.
 Cute designs and eco friendly.
 The Boc n’ Roll spreads out, you wrap the food around it and close it with the velcro tab.
 Easy.

 Stylish yet plastic-free, the KeepCup is one of the most popular zero waste items on the internet.

 The KeepCup was created by coffee shop owners in Austalia who wanted a more sustainable solution to disposable cups.
 The cup itself is made from tempered soda lime glass with a silicone or cork band to avoid burnt fingers.
 The plastic lid is BPA/BPS free.
 It kind of feels like a kid’s sippy cup but in a cool way.

 Did you know that over 500 million plastic straws are used every day in the USA alone?
 Although many companies like McDonalds and bars like Wetherspoons are moving towards paper straw use there is no guarantee that everyone is doing so.

-An alternative is a steel straw like this collapsible one which folds away into a small box.
+An alternative is a steel straw like which folds away into a small box.
 It comes with a cleaning stick too.

 Warning: people have a habit of taking your eco straws when you are not looking *heavy eye roll*.